Buangkok MRT station: Artwork

 The artwork Water, Nature & Contemporary by Vincent Leow is displayed at Buangkok station as part of the Art-in-Transit programme, a showcase of public artworks on the MRT network.
-The artwork consists of two strips of images displayed across the staircase voids of the station concourse.
+It consists of two strips of images displayed across the staircase voids of the station concourse.
 These black-and-white photographs are silkscreened on vitreous enamel panels, reminiscent of cinematic stills and film strips.
-Through colourful embellishments of dots, graphic motifs, and bands, Leow intended to capture commuters' attention while creating "a bright and happy ambience" through "the explosion of colours".
+Through the use of primary colours and colourful embellishments of dots, graphic motifs, and bands, Leow intended to capture commuters' attention while creating "a bright and happy ambience".
 Also incorporated in the artwork are auspicious symbols, including depictions of fishes and red-or-tangerine clouds.
-The clouds are inspired by traditional Chinese art and street theatre, which are familiar to many Singaporeans.
+The clouds are inspired by traditional Chinese art and street theatre.

-Leow, who is known for his paintings and sculptures, saw "an opportunity to experiment" and decided to "push his artistic boundaries" by fusing art and photography.
+Leow, who is known for his paintings and sculptures, decided to experiment with fusing art and photography to "push his artistic boundaries".
 These photographs depict people, activities, and natural landscapes in Singapore.
-They were retrieved from the National Archives of Singapore and curated by Leow to reflect the lifestyle of old Buangkok and rural Singapore, and for commuters to connect the past with the future.
-The images function as a commentary on life in Singapore; for example, Leow intended a photograph of a soldier on parade to remind Singaporean men of National Service and their "rite of passage into adulthood".
-The enlarged photographs resulted in an abstract appearance; when observed from a distance, the images come into clear focus.
+They were retrieved from the National Archives of Singapore and curated by Leow to reflect the lifestyle of old Buangkok and rural Singapore, and to help commuters connect the past with the future.
+Leow also intended for the images to function as a commentary on life in Singapore; for example, Leow intended a photograph of a soldier on parade to remind Singaporean men of National Service as their "rite of passage into adulthood".
+The enlargement of the photographs resulted in an abstract appearance when viewed up close; the images come into clear focus when observed from a distance.